Civil Rights Laws

 - If discrimination is proven, an ALJ can make the complainant “whole” by awarding back pay, reinstatement, lost benefits, interest and attorney’s fees and costs.
 Other remedies may be awarded, based upon the circumstances of the case.

 - An ALJ cannot award damages for humiliation or emotional pain, or for punitive damages.
-However, a complainant who has been discriminated against can file an action for these types of damages in circuit court after the ALJ’s decision is issued.

 Are records open to the public?